 Prince’s Island Park is an urban park, just north of downtown Calgary, in the middle of the Bow River.
 Here you will find walking paths, plenty of green space and some beautiful views of the city.

 The east side of the island features an educational pathway along a constructed wetland, designed to preserve the local environment.
+This is one of many unique things to do in Calgary.

 Walk along the Bow River on the Memorial Drive Pathway, on the north side of the river.
 From here you will also get exceptional panoramic views of downtown Calgary and the Bow River.